 In reality, there were many different crusades.
-Historians disagree on the exact number but in general, there were seven main crusades and many other smaller ones which occurred over a period of two centuries.
-The first crusade began in 1096 CE following the Council of Clermont speech by Pope Urban II in 1095 CE, which was discussed previously.
-During the first crusade, which took place from 1096 CE to 1099 CE, thousands of Europeans migrated from Europe to the kingdoms of the Middle East.
+Historians disagree on the exact number but in general, there were nine main crusades and many other smaller ones which occurred over a period of two centuries.
+The First Crusade began in 1096 CE following the Council of Clermont speech by Pope Urban II in 1095 CE, which was discussed previously.
+During the first crusade, which took place from 1096 to 1099 CE, thousands of Europeans migrated from Europe to the kingdoms of the Middle East.

 The first example of this is referred to as the 'People’s Crusade' and took place from April to October of 1096.
 During this event, European peasants attacked and killed populations of Jewish people in Europe before finally travelling to Anatolia (modern-day Turkey) where they faced off against the Muslim Seljuk Turks.
 They were eventually defeated by the Turks at the Battle of Civetot in October of 1096 CE, but set the stage for the crusaders that followed.